noveski99/todoapp_project/README.md

 $ npm start

 🔗 Demo <br>
-[Click me](https://todo-appproject1.netlify.app/) to see and play by yourself a demo of the game.
+[Click me](https://todo-appproject1.netlify.app/) to see and play by yourself a demo of the app.